gogogarrett/nono/README.markdown

 NoNo
 ================

-NoNo is a simple Profanity Filter is a black-list based validator.
+NoNo is a simple black-list profnaity filter.
 Given a list of fields to check against, NoNo will ensure no content with any profanity is entered into the system.

 ## Installation ##